 Foley Catheter see “catheter” used to drain urine into a bag when the patient is unable to urinate on their own.
 See my full post on FOLEY CATHETERS in labor and delivery.

 GBS (Group B Strep) A type of bacteria that can live in the birth canal.
 It is totally normal but studies have found that it can cause problems for babies after delivery.
 It is tested for around 36 weeks of pregnancy by a vagina/rectal swab and if found positive they will recommend antibiotics at delivery.
+This is not the same as strep throat.

 Hemorrhage When you bleed a lot.
 This is a high risk during pregnancy.